Mardekaar/RefindPlus/README-Dev.md

   - > Activate the RefindPlus-specific `disable_set_applefb` configuration token to switch this feature off.
 - **APFS Filesystem Provision:** RefindPlus defaults to always providing APFS Filesystem capability, when not available but is required, without a need to load an APFS driver.
 This is done using an inbuilt `SupplyAPFS` feature.
   - > Activate the RefindPlus-specific `disable_apfs_load` configuration token to switch this feature off.
-- **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted macOS.
-Hence, a single option for booting macOS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility.
+- **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted Mac OS.
+Hence, a single option for booting Mac OS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility.
   - > Activate the RefindPlus-specific `disable_apfs_sync` configuration token to switch this feature off.
 - **Mac nvRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Mac nvRAM as this can result in damage and an inability to boot.
 Blocking these certificates does not impact the operation of UEFI Windows on Macs.
 This filtering only happens when Mac firmware is detected and is not applied to other types of firmware.
   - > Activate the RefindPlus-specific `disable_nvram_protect` configuration token to switch this feature off.